 - A dedicated swimming coach for 6 weeks in the Summer term to give swimming lessons to every child in school, in our own pool.

-- Purchase of equipment to implement 'Ropley Rangers' as play leaders so that pupils lead play time activities for all pupils.
+- Training and equipment to implement 'Ropley Rangers' as play leaders so that pupils lead play time activities for all pupils.